HunterXProgrammer/Tasker-mdtest/README.md

 OR

-You can build and compile it by yourself in Termux use the build script -
+You can build and compile it by yourself in Termux using the build script -

     pkg upgrade -y